Decoding the Projective Transverse Field Ising Model: Summary

 \section{Summary}

-In this paper we studied the error correction capabilities of the projective transverse field Ising model (PTIM), a stochastic model of two competing classes of projective measurements that is characterized by an entanglement transition.
+In this paper, we studied the error correction capabilities of the PTIM, a stochastic model of two competing classes of projective measurements that is characterized by an entanglement transition.
 We interpret the competing measurements as stabilizer measurements of the quantum repetition code and error measurements by the environment, respectively.
 In the entangling phase of the PTIM, the system acts as a quantum memory that preserves the amplitudes of a single logical qubits from being accessed by the environment.
 Our goal was to study methods for retrieving these amplitudes without having access to the measurements by the environment.

-In a first attempt, we generalized the majority voting decoder---which is known to work for (quantum) repetition codes---to our setting.
+In a first attempt, we generalized the MVD---which is known to work for (quantum) repetition codes---to our setting.
 Numerical results suggested that this approach fails for generic parameters of the PTIM.
-We provided an intuition for this failure and used it as a starting point to construct our second decoding algorithm based on minimum weight perfect matching.
-This decoder makes use of the full syndrome data and numerics revealed that it successfully retrieves the encoded amplitudes for a non-trivial range of parameters which, however, does not exhaust the complete entangling phase of the PTIM.
+We provided an intuition for this failure and used it as a starting point to construct our second decoding algorithm based on MWPM.
+This decoder makes use of the full syndrome data and numerics revealed that it successfully retrieves the encoded amplitudes for a nontrivial range of parameters which, however, does not exhaust the complete entangling phase of the PTIM.
 This result suggested the existence of a parameter regime where quantum amplitudes cannot be accessed by the environment but, at the same time, remain inaccessible without having full access to the state of the system.
-To assess this hypothesis rigorously, we introduced a third decoder---the maximum likelihood decoder---and showed that it improves only slightly on minimum weight perfect matching.
-Because the maximum likelihood decoder is the optimal decoder for our system, we concluded that there is indeed an intermediary regime where the encoded amplitudes are neither accessible to the environment (through error measurement) nor to the observer (through syndrome measurements).
+To assess this hypothesis rigorously, we introduced a third decoder---the MLD---and showed that it improves only slightly on MWPM.
+Because the MLD is the optimal decoder for our system, we concluded that there is indeed an intermediary regime where the encoded amplitudes are neither accessible to the environment (through error measurement) nor to the observer (through syndrome measurements).
 This result also shows that it is impossible to pinpoint the entanglement transition by measuring the syndrome data alone.
-However, from a practical point of view, the minimum weight perfect matching decoder seems to be the better choice because it is already a near-optimal and computationally less expensive than the maximum likelihood decoder.
+However, from a practical point of view, the MWPM decoder seems to be the better choice because it is already a near-optimal and computationally less expensive than the MLD.